velomovies/web-design/opdracht2/README.md

 # CMD Webdev website

-For this assignment I made an redisign of the cmd website from [CMD-minro](https://cmda.github.io/minor-everything-web/).
+For this assignment I made an redisign of the cmd website from [CMD-minor](https://cmda.github.io/minor-everything-web/).
+Using two people as persons who use my website.

 ![Preview](dist/images/preview.png)
 > Try the